chilltemp/garage-sensors/README.md

 # Garage Parking Sensors
 Why?
 Our garage doors are small.
 The plan is to use sensors and a LED panel to show how centered the car is in relation to the door.

 :warning: WARNING: I'm not an expert!
-I learning as I go :fire:
+:question: I'm learning as I go, advice welcome
+:fire: This is a work in progress

 ## The Sensors
 ![Sensor layout](layout.png)